wangzheng422/simple-site/README.md

 Then run the following command to create the container image.

-`buildah build -t simplesite -f Containerfile .`
+`buildah bud -t simplesite -f Containerfile  .`

 Follow up with the command to run the container in the background against that image.